TCB13/thunder-tus-php/Readme.md

 In order to use **ThunderTUS you must pick a storage backend**.
 Those are used to temporally store the uploaded parts until the upload is completed.
 Storage backends come in a variety of flavours from the local filesystem to MongoBD's GridFS:

 - `FileSystem`: a quick to use and understand backend for simple projects that will append uploaded parts into a file stored at the path provided on it's constructor;
-- `Redis`: useful in distributes scenarios (eg. your backend serves requests from multiple machines behind a load balancer), will store uploaded parts into a Redis database;
+- `Redis`: useful in distributed scenarios (eg. your backend serves requests from multiple machines behind a load balancer), will store uploaded parts into a Redis database;
-- `MongoDB`: also for distributes scenarios, will store uploaded parts inside a MongoDB GridFS bucket.
+- `MongoDB`: also for distributed scenarios, will store uploaded parts inside a MongoDB GridFS bucket.

 You may also implement your own storage backend by extending the `StorageBackend` class and/or implementing the `StorageInterface` interface.